 Are HYSA rates going down in 2026?

-Top HYSA rates have drifted down 0.3-0.5% from their 2024-2025 peaks as the Federal Reserve paused its hiking cycle and reduced rates modestly.
-As of May 2026, the top HYSA rate is 4.10% APY (Marcus).
-Rates remain historically high relative to the 2010-2022 period.
+Top HYSA rates have eased through 2026 after the Federal Reserve cut its target range three times in late 2025 (to 3.50-3.75% in December) and then held.
+As of June 2026, the top HYSA rate in our table is 4.00% APY (Bread Savings).
+Rates remain well above the near-zero levels of 2010-2021.
 Check the FRED Federal Funds Rate series for current Fed posture.

 Can I have multiple high-yield savings accounts?